N3XT0R/WP-XPub/docs/oauth.md

 # OAuth Integration

-This document explains how the OAuth flow is handled within the XPub plugin and how to use the available REST API endpoints to initiate and complete the authorization process.
+This document explains how WP-XPub handles OAuth and how you can extend the implementation or consume the flow in your own publishers.

 ---